YuliiaSuprun/CodingChallengeMongoDB/README.md

 Therefore, my program reads args[0] (the first argument of args[] array), creates the corresponding JSONObject using org.json library, and prints the flattened version of JSONObject to stdout.

-(I had the second contributor to this project because I used a template provided in my Program Design class, which contains all JUnit libraries)
+(I have the second contributor to this project because I used a template provided in my Program Design class, which contains all JUnit libraries)